railsgirlswgtn/fan-fiction-github-challenge/README.md

 5. ###### Make an edit

   Open the file fan-fiction.md in your text editor.
-This file is in markdown.
+This file is in **markdown**.
 Check out [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to formatting in markdown.
 You can embed images, links, lists, headings, whatever you like!

 6. ###### Add your changed file to the staging area